RadicalxChange/www/documentation/blog.md

 ## Post the blog post

-To post a blog post, merge your blog post onto `master` on GitHub.
+To post a blog post, merge your blog post onto `main` on GitHub.
 Netlify will notice new commits and deploy them.

 ## Edit a blog post

-To edit a blog post, change any content you want and merge the changes back to `master` on GitHub.
+To edit a blog post, change any content you want and merge the changes back to `main` on GitHub.
 Netlify will notice new commits and deploy them.

 Do not change the title of a blog post!
 The title of a blog post is used to generate its permalink.
 If you change the title a blog post has been online, you are probably breaking a link to that content from somewhere else (a tweet, another blog post, etc.).
 If you really must change the title of a post, you can add a `slug` key to the post metadata to override the generated permalink.
 The `slug` value should be the slug generated from the old title.